The natural environment and climate change

 Medway Council acknowledges the importance of trees in our environment and increasing tree cover plays a role in the council’s commitment to achieving net-zero carbon emissions across Medway by 2050.

 In partnership with the Medway Urban Greenspaces Forum, we worked with a team of volunteers to measure the canopy cover of trees across Medway in 2020.
 Tree canopy cover describes the layer of leaves, branches and stems when viewed from above.

 Medway was found to have 16.5% tree cover, with 20.9% in our urban areas.
 This is in comparison to 13.2% nationally (Woodland Trust).

 This information has helped us to understand what we need to plant and where and measure the benefits provided by existing and new trees in Medway.

 A Medway Tree and Woodland Strategy has been drafted and is going through an approval process.

 We’re planting a new generation of trees.

-We planted over 13,000 trees across Medway in 2020 to 2021 thanks to funding from the Urban Tree Challenge Fund.
-Over 1,000 more trees will be planted over the winter of 2021 to 2022 by volunteers from the local community including the council's friends groups who help to look after greenspaces across Medway.
+We planted over approximately 11,000 trees across Medway in 2020 to 2021 thanks to funding from the Urban Tree Challenge Fund.
+We continue to plant trees every winter, supported by volunteers from the local community including the council's friends groups who help to look after greenspaces across Medway.

 We are undertaking a feasibility study to transform the old Cozenton Nursery site back into a tree nursery and environmental volunteering hub.
 You will be able to read more about our plans here as they develop.